Despite thaw, resolving Iranian nuclear dispute a huge challenge

 That would include at a minimum Iran signing the IAEA's Additional Protocol, which gives IAEA inspectors greater access and information and enhances its ability to detect undeclared nuclear activities, including at any so far undiscovered sites.

-Even then, concerns remain about other parts of Iran's nuclear programme, including its Arak nuclear reactor, expected to come onstream by mid- to late next year.
+Even then, concerns remain about other parts of Iran's nuclear program, including its Arak nuclear reactor, expected to come onstream by mid- to late next year.

 While there is nothing in the NPT to prevent Iran building the reactor for electricity, it could theoretically yield plutonium for nuclear bombs.
 As a result, both the United States and Israel are watching it warily, largely because once it does become operational it would be impossible to bomb it without causing huge environmental damage.